Therapixel/pacsanini/docs/index.md

 # Welcome to pacsanini

-`pacsanini` is a package designed to help with the collection of DICOM files and the extraction of DICOM tags (metadata) for structuring purposes.
+`pacsanini` 🎻 is a package designed to help with the collection of DICOM files and the extraction of DICOM tags (metadata) for structuring purposes.

-### Overview

 `pacsanini`'s functionalities come out of a desire to facilitate research in medical imagery by easing the process of data collection and structuring.
 The two main pain points for this are:

 * acquiring data from a PACS
 * extracting metadata from DICOM files in research-ready formats (eg: csv)

+The project seeks to target medical/research professionals that are not necessarily familiar with coding but wish to obtain data sets and software engineers that wish to build applications with a certain level of abstraction.

 ## User Guide